tryton/tryton/doc/index.rst

 * Warehouse

-  Warehouses are meta-locations which define input, storage, picking and output locations.
+  Warehouses are meta-locations which define input, storage, picking, output and lost and found locations.
 These locations are all of type Storage.
 Input and Output are locations where incoming an outgoing product are temporally stored awaiting transportation.
 The storage location is often the biggest location where products are stored for middle or long periods of time.
 The picking location is optionally where the products are picked by the customer shipment otherwise the storage location is used.
+The lost and found location is the location used by inventories when correcting stock levels.

 * Customer